Patrick Murphy (baseball)

-Patrick Brian Murphy (born June 10, 1995) is an American professional baseball pitcher for the KT Wiz of the KBO League.
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Washington Nationals, and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
+Patrick Brian Murphy (born June 10, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Washington Nationals, in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters, and in the KBO League for the KT Wiz.

 Amateur career

 Murphy attended Hamilton High School in his hometown of Chandler, Arizona.
 In 2012, he underwent Tommy John surgery, and missed the entire 2013 season as a result.
 He had committed to attend the University of Oregon before being selected in the third round of the 2013 Major League Baseball draft by the Toronto Blue Jays.
 He signed with the Blue Jays for a $500,000 bonus, and reported to Dunedin, Florida for rehab.

 Professional career

 Toronto Blue Jays

 Murphy made his professional debut with the Rookie-level Gulf Coast League Blue Jays in 2014.
 After pitching four innings, he was shut down with hand and arm numbness.
 It was later determined that one of his ribs was pinching a nerve, and underwent surgery to remove the rib shortly afterward.
 The numbness persisted, which led doctors to remove a nerve in his pitching elbow, which caused him to miss the entire 2015 season.
 Fully healthy for 2016, Murphy split time between the Low-A Vancouver Canadians and the Single-A Lansing Lugnuts.
 He made 21 appearances during the 2016 season, 15 of which were starts, and posted a 4–6 win–loss record, 3.18 earned run average (ERA), and 68 strikeouts in 902/3 innings pitched.
 Murphy made most of his appearances in 2017 for Lansing, and also played in the GCL and for the High-A Dunedin Blue Jays.
 In total he went 5–4 with a 3.04 ERA and 77 strikeouts in 1062/3 innings.

 Murphy split the 2018 campaign between Dunedin and the Double-A New Hampshire Fisher Cats, posting a cumulative 10-5 record and 2.65 ERA with 141 strikeouts in 152 2/3 innings pitched across 27 starts.
 The Blue Jays added Murphy to their 40-man roster after the season, in order to protect him from the Rule 5 draft.
 He spent 2019 back with New Hampshire, registering a 4-7 record and 4.71 ERA with 86 strikeouts across 18 starts.

 On September 18, 2020, the Blue Jays promoted Murphy to the major leagues for the first time, and he made his debut against the Philadelphia Phillies.
 With the 2020 Toronto Blue Jays, Murphy appeared in four games, compiling a 0-0 record with 1.50 ERA and five strikeouts in six innings pitched.

 On February 28, 2021, Murphy was placed on the 60-day injured list due to a sprained AC joint in his shoulder.
 He was activated off of the injured list on June 16.
 On August 11, Murphy was designated for assignment by the Blue Jays.